MCAT Biochemistry Practice Questions

 Dr. Shemmassian

 Dr. Shirag Shemmassian is the Founder of Shemmassian Academic Consulting and well-known expert on college admissions, medical school admissions, and graduate school admissions.
-For nearly 20 years, he and his team have helped thousands of students get into elite institutions.
+For over 20 years, he and his team have helped thousands of students get into elite institutions.